 Misra CJI and Khanwilkar J.

-The Supreme Court at present seems divided on the issue of video-conferencing.
+Supreme Court at present seems divided on the issue.
 Justices Goel and Lalit may have found support in Justice Chandrachud.